 - 1. Students will follow instructions of the bus driver. - 2.
-Students will look both ways before crossing and wait for the driver's universal hand signal before crossing in front of the - 3.
+Students will look both ways before crossing and wait for the driver's universal hand signal before crossing in front of the bus. - 3.
 Students will behave in a safe and orderly manner boarding and departing the bus and while on the bus. - 4.
 Students will remain in their seats while the bus is in motion. - 5.
 Students will not be allowed to eat or drink on the bus. - 6.
 Students will keep their head, hands, and feet inside the bus. - 7.
 Students will not open or use emergency exits. - 8.
 Students will refrain from using lewd, abusive, vulgar or profane language, or indecent gestures on the school bus. - 9.
 Students will not throw objects on the bus or out of the windows of the bus. - 10.
 Students will be responsible for their belongings and will respect the belongings of others. - 11.
 Large objects, such as musical instruments, skis, skateboards, school projects, will not be allowed on school buses. - 12.
+Animals will not be allowed on school buses. - 13.
 There will be no distribution of written materials on school buses.